WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 Materials and Methods

-For crystallographic analysis, 4D-STEM orientation mapping was conducted using a 2 mrad convergence angle, 250 pA probe current, 2.5 nm pixel size, and 2 ms dwell time.
-Iron templates were derived from kinematic CIF models.
-Phase contrast imaging, using a 10 mrad convergence angle and 65 pA current, allowed wall layer spacing to be measured via FFTs.
+For crystallographic analysis, 4D-STEM orientation mapping was conducted using a 2 mrad convergence semiangle, 250 pA probe current, 2.5 nm pixel size, and 2 ms dwell time.
+Templates of diffraction patterns were derived from kinematic CIF models of metallic iron.
+High resolution STEM imaging was done at a 10 mrad convergence semiangle and 65 pA current, allowed wall layer spacing to be measured via image FFTs.
 All techniques were spatially correlated using the same acquisition platform.

 03